On That Note

 And that is not necessarily an insult, because there are some excellent budget scents out there, but when a fragrance arrives wearing the costume of something distinctive, I do expect it to do more than rehash a well-trodden powdery vanilla-floral script.

-But Amour had faded so dramatically that I was left wondering whether I’d gone anosmic.
+By then, Amour had faded so dramatically that I was left wondering whether I’d gone anosmic.
 I know skin chemistry can be cruel, and perhaps a period of maceration might coax more from it, but first impressions are first impressions.

 Final Thoughts